 But understanding and integrating human elements into IT security isn’t all about protecting the bottom line and usability.
 It’s also about understanding human error and the role it plays in security.
 According to the International Association of Privacy Professionals, inadvertent errors are responsible for far more data breaches than malicious activity, and most of those issues can be chalked up to human error.

-IT security professionals can’t just consider their technology resources and business needs; they must also consider how people will interact with processes and machines and what unplanned outcomes might result from those interactions.
+IT security professionals can’t just consider their technology resources and business needs; they must also consider how users interact with processes and machines and what unplanned outcomes might result from those interactions.
 By including such concepts in your strategy, you’re better positioned to develop security that guards against human error.

 A Challenge for IT Departments

-Whether you’re looking to develop all-new security protocols, want to put systems in place that appropriately integrate technology or people, or need to update failing security systems, reach out to EIRE Systems for assistance with IT security policies and penetration testing.
+Whether you’re looking to develop all-new security protocols, want to put intelligent systems in place that appropriately integrate technology or people, or need to update failing security systems, reach out to EIRE Systems for assistance with IT security policies and penetration testing.